 In Jazz I, students are given the musical tools needed to become improvising players.
 The group affords students the opportunity to improvise and create imaginative solos in a variety of jazz styles, including the Blues.
 Rehearsalincorporate jazz theory into performance practice.
 The course focuses on how to jam and rehearse effectively while developing skills and an individual style.
 The group performs publicly when appropriate.
 Students need to have basic competence on an instrument.
 Placement in Jazz I or II is by audition.
 Full year commitment.

 The choral ensemble of The Putney School, Madrigals endeavors to build musicianship and artistry through the performance of challenging and varied repertoire.
 Rehearsals focus on diction, ensemble vocal technique, intonation, rhythmic precision, interpretation and style.
 The ensemble has an emphasis on standard choral literature from all historical periods of Western musical practice, while exploring contemporary and modern choral compositions.
-Madrigals meets one evening and sectionals are one afternoon per week.
+Madrigals meets one evening and sectionals are one afternoon 2 block per week.
 The group performs frequently.
 Full-year commitment.

 Music Lesson and Practice